 Vinegars have been used for over 5000 years as a healthy flavor enhancer and food preserver.
 Vinegar helps the body digest heavy meals and high protein foods.
 The most nutritious vinegars contain beneficial bacteria and enzymes.
 They may look slightly cloudy or have settlement on the bottom of the bottle since they have not been heavily filtered.

-Vinegar should be in every kitchen.
-Whether brown rice vinegar, balsamic vinegar, apple cider vinegar, malt vinegar, white distilled vinegar, or another variety such as raspberry vinegar, this tangy, acidic liquid serves many purposes.
+Whether brown rice vinegar, balsamic vinegar, apple cider vinegar, malt vinegar, white distilled vinegar, or a flavored variety such as raspberry vinegar, this tangy, acidic liquid serves many purposes.

 Real Balsamic vinegar is aged from 12 to 100 years.
 It is made from grapes, is dark in color, and has a sweet, rich flavor.
 Most grocery store brands sold in supermarkets are not true Balsamic vinegars (although they may be made from grapes).